eapen/dotfiles/README.md

 ### Notes:
 Copying gitconfig so i can use my email without worrying about it getting harvested Most files are dotfiles except for the bin, tmux-powerline and symbolic_links

+11/8/2014 - Lost my MFA and not sure if I have my phone number in my account.
+Please help me recover my account.